 Alas, there are still doctors who are unaware that, since 1984, more women than men die of heart disease each year.
 An American Heart Association survey found that only 8% of physicians (and an even more appalling 17% of cardiologists!) actually knew that heart disease kills more women than men annually.

-So I was intrigued to run across this chronological overview on Gender and Cardiovascular Disease on Medpedia showing how over the past four decades, the medical profession has gradually – and I do mean gradually – wisened up to the reality that heart disease is a woman’s disease, too.
+So I was intrigued to run across this chronological overview on Gender and Cardiovascular Disease showing how since 1970, the medical profession has gradually – and I do mean gradually – wisened up to the reality that heart disease is a woman’s disease, too.

 But here’s how this gender gap slowly began to be addressed:

 - 1970: Women’s experience and tolerance of cardiac surgery began to appear in medical literature

 - 1980: Increased focus on various health issues concerning women (abuse, breast cancer, menopause, cardiovascular health)